 - Pensions reforms – in its updated webpage, on 6 April 2020 the FCA stated that they expect firms to implement the rules on communicating certain pension information to consumers as soon as possible.
 While firms may be experiencing minor delays in implementing the rules, which came into force on 6 April 2020, any delay later than 31 May 2020 should be communicated to the FCA.
 Further, on 7 April 2020, the FCA published the COVID-19: Deferral of Commencement (Pension Transfers, Investment Pathways, Platform Switching, Access to Insurance) Instrument 2020 (FCA 2020/15), which delayed implementation of various other pensions related policies.

-- Listed Companies - for more information on listed companies including Market Abuse Regulation (MAR) announcement obligations, shareholder meetings and delays in corporate reporting and transactions notifications see our detailed insight article here.
+- Listed companies - for more information on listed companies including Market Abuse Regulation (MAR) announcement obligations, shareholder meetings and delays in corporate reporting and transactions notifications see our detailed insight article here.
 On 11 November 2020, the FCA published its Primary Market Bulletin No 31.
 The Bulletin has a dedicated section on COVID-19-related temporary policy measures on corporate reporting for listed companies.
 On 27 January 2021, the FCA and FRC updated their joint statement confirming that listed companies have an additional two months to publish their audited annual financial reports.

 - Cross-border payments regulation – on 16 April 2020, the FCA updated its webpage to remind firms of its expectation that they comply with the currency conversion transparency requirements for both card-based transactions and credit transfer arising out of the revised Cross-border Payments Regulation, which applied from 19 April 2020.
 However, the FCA will adopt a reasonable approach to how it enforces compliance.